 ISO 9001 defines an internal audit as the “systematic, independent and documented process for obtaining audit evidence and evaluating it objectively to determine the extent to which audit criteria are fulfilled.”

-Businesses are required to conduct internal audits at planned intervals to verify adherence to their management systems and compliance with ISO 9001:2015 requirements.
+Businesses must conduct internal audits at planned intervals to verify their compliance with ISO 9001:2015 requirements.

 Systematic

-Organisations must plan for internal audits by scheduling them at regular intervals and allocating the necessary resources for their implementation.
-Management support is a crucial in this process.
+Organizations must plan for internal audits by scheduling them at regular intervals and allocating the necessary resources for their implementation.
+Management support is crucial for this process.

 Independent